hablapps/LensStateIsYourFather/README.md

 ; put : A -> m unit
 }.
 ```

+What comes next is quite interesting.
+We encode the laws of a typeclass in
+another class that depends on the original one.
+In this sense, we should provide
+not only an instance of the main typeclass but also an instance of its
+associated laws, where we prove that the laws of the main instance hold.
+I found
+this way of encoding laws particularly cool:

 ```Coq
 Class MonadStateLaws (A : Type) (m : Type -> Type) `{MonadState A m} : Type :=